 ♦ Mulch after planting, then water regularly until plants have established.

-♦ Choose to plant your perennials later afternoon, when the sun is not as bright
+♦ Choose to plant your perennials late afternoon, when the sun is not as bright.

-♦ Dig a hole larger than the plant pot, and add good soil at the bottom of the plant.
+♦ Dig a hole larger than the plant pot and consider adding some compost.

 ♦ Water well and mulch around the plant.

-♦ Make sure you don’t let the plant to wilt.
-Water twice a day, in the morning and in the evening to maintain proper hydration for the rots.
-During summer, evaporation is higher and plants consume more water due to the heat so it is tougher for them to stay hydrated.
+♦ Make sure you do not let the plant wilt.
+Water twice daily, in the morning and in the evening, to maintain proper hydration for the roots.
+During summer months the plants consume more water due to the heat so it is tougher for them to stay hydrated.

 ♦ Buy good, strong plants.
 These plants will establish easier in your garden.